University Policies

 7.0 Related Information

-Brown University is a community in which employees are encouraged to share workplace concerns with University leadership.
+Brown University is a community in which individuals are encouraged to share workplace concerns with University leadership.
 Additionally, Brown’s Anonymous Reporting Hotline allows anonymous and confidential reporting on matters of concern online or by phone (877-318-9184).

 The following information complements and supplements this document.
 The information is intended to help explain this policy and is not an all-inclusive list of policies, procedures, laws and requirements.